Meet Our Team

 Clinical Internship Program

-Most services are offered online or in person.
-Child therapy and parent-child groups, however, are only held in person at our center in Mar Vista.
+Most services are offered online or in person, however, in-person availbility at our center in Mar Vista is required for child therapy and parent-child groups.
 Clinicians must be available for one 4 – 9 pm weekday shift or one 5-hour shift on Saturdays.

-Our program requires a minimum commitment of 20 hours per week, which includes 15 direct client hours (counseling or groups), plus 4-6 hours of supervision, client advocacy, outside supervision, and charting.
-There are two 2-hour group supervisions per week: Wednesdays from 10 am to 12 pm and Fridays 12 – 2 pm.
+This is a paid internship opportunity which requires a commitment of 30 hours per week, which includes a minimum of 20 direct client hours (counseling or groups), 4-6 hours of supervision, plus client advocacy and charting.
+There are two 2-hour group supervisions per week: Wednesdays 10 am – 12 pm and Fridays 12 – 2 pm, and outside supervision may be provided as needed according to caseload.

 - Both in-person and online availability